 - Relax!
 If desired, you may take the assessment a total of three times.

 Take the math assessment at home:

-2. The ALEKS math assessment is proctored through ProctorU.
+1. The ALEKS math assessment is proctored through ProctorU.
 ProctorU is a live online proctoring service that allows you to take your exam from the comfort of your home.
-ProctorU is available 24/7, however, you will need to schedule your proctoring session at least 72 hours in advance.
+ProctorU is available 24/7.
+Before you can complete the math assessment, you must create a ProctorU account and schedule your virtual assessment session at least 72 hours in advance.
 Creating a ProctorU account is simple.
 You can do so by visiting go.proctoru.com.
 Please be sure to utilize your University of Oklahoma email address for your account.